aurora-licensing/cpp-example/README.md

 ![Aurora Logo](/logo.png)

+## Purpose

 Aurora is a licensing and authentication system designed to help developers manage software licenses for their applications.
 It provides secure license validation, user authentication, and subscription management services.

-## Purpose

-For the implementation of the x86 iteration of the loader, please follow these steps:
-1) Download the compressed zip file for 'curl'.
-2) Replace the existing 'curl' version with the newly downloaded one.
-3) Modify the build configuration from x64 to x86.
-4) Transition the debug mode to the release mode.

 ## C++ API